 CL1: A clarification is suggested regarding the use of IDN labels inside a TLD zone for records that are not-authoritative, e.g. the NS and glue records.
 So a TLD can restrict a Unicode point for registration purposes, but it could exist inside the TLD zone.
 So “labels inside a zone” should be clarified to mean “labels of authoritative names inside a zone”.

-CL1 Analysis: This is a useful observation and we agree that the IDN label the guidelines are currently referring to are those which are authoritative in the zone.
+CL1 Analysis: This is a useful observation and the WG agrees that the IDN label the guidelines are currently referring to are those which are authoritative in the zone.
 We will clarify this is meant by default and call out any specific reference to non-authoritative data in the guidelines explicitly to ensure there is no ambiguity.

 CL2: Add a new guideline: "a TLD can't restrict the codepoints of names inside its zone for which it's not authoritative (such as delegations to sibling zones or glue records names), but should check such labels are syntactically valid U-labels (in RFC7940 sense)".